 - Elta MD.
 This dermatologist-created mineral sunscreen quickly blends into skin, providing translucent protection.

 - Sonrei sunscreen.
 Available in both chemical and mineral options, this sunscreen is also reef-safe.
-Try the clear gel formula if you’re looking for one that blends easily on darker skin tones.

 - GetMr.
 Dermatologist Beth Goldstein found that her male patients valued convenience, so she launched this all-in-one sunscreen and moisturizer that’s specifically formulated for daily use by men.